stephendumbor/stephendumbor/README.md

 Configured and customized an open-source ticketing system for IT support ticket management and workflow simulation.

 ### 🧑‍💻 Active Directory Lab
-Created a local virtual lab to set up users, groups, and permissions in a Windows Server environment using Hyper-V.
+Created a local virtual lab to set up users, groups, and permissions in a Windows Server environment using VMware.
+- Set-up VMware workstation
+- Office 365 / Microsoft 365
+- Active Directory
+- Networking Basics
+- Virtualization (VMs)
+- Hardware Troubleshooting

 ### 🌐 Network Troubleshooting Simulation
 Practiced diagnosing network connectivity and IP configuration issues using command-line tools and packet analysis.